skovranek/buftermio/README.md

 go get github.com/skovranek/buftermio
 ```
 ## Configure
 I made this to be as simple and straight forward as possible.
-No configuration except the optional prompt like a shell would have.
-See the NewBuffer function: [GitHub](https://github.com/skovranek/buftermio/blob/main/type_buffer.go) or [GoDoc](https://pkg.go.dev/github.com/skovranek/buftermio#NewBuffer)
+The only configuration is an optional string prompt like a shell would have.
+The new NewBuffer function takes variatic string arguments which are joined to form the prompt which prints out before getting input.
+See the NewBuffer function: [GitHub](https://github.com/skovranek/buftermio/blob/main/func_new_buffer.go) or [GoDocs](https://pkg.go.dev/github.com/skovranek/buftermio#NewBuffer)
 ## Implement
 1) Instantiate the buffer _**once**_ with the NewBuffer function from buftermio.
 It takes optional variatic string arguments which are joined to form the prompt which prints out before getting input.
 ```go